Cystic Acne Treatments At A Glance

 What treatments are available to treat acne cysts?

-Acne cyst treatments will depend on the type of cyst.
+Acne cyst treatments will depend on the type & size of cysts.
 Cysts can be classified as inflammatory (red, angry and of sudden onset), or microcysts (tiny and persistent acne cysts on the cheeks and chin area).

 Laser treatment with Erbium Spot- this is our specialist technique for treating smaller deeper cysts.
 Micro cystic acne or comedomal acne is notoriously difficult to treat.
 These microcysts may number in the hundreds, and are frequently located on the cheeks, chin, and forehead areas.
 They lie deep in the skin, and are more visible if you stretch the skin, or cause pressure from underneath.
 (For example, push your tongue in your cheek)